alhertz/alhertz.github.io/_posts/2014-03-14-useful-mobile-web-app-snippets.md

 Needless to say, the hackathon blew my mind and I learned a lot.
 Out of all the awesome I left with after that weekend, the thing that stuck with me most was that when it comes to building products and/or applications the devil really is in the detail. -->

- It's the little things that very often produce the best results.
-That being said, here are some super usefull snippets for mobile Apple devices you may want to make sure you're using if you aren't already when building web applications.
+ It's the little things that make the biggest differences.
+That being said, here are some usefull snippets for mobile Apple devices you may want to make sure you're using if you aren't already when building web applications.

 Remove Toolbars